cilxe/Learning/Coding_Notes/Git.md

 # re-track files which is ignored
 git add -f <file or directory>

+@REM Those files/directoies which already have been committed to repository will not be ignored by Git.
 ```

 ###### Ignore files from config file (.gitignore)